StuntsPT/Structure_threader/docs/test_data.md

 The file was then converted to structure format with [PGDSpider](http://www.cmpg.unibe.ch/software/PGDSpider/).
 The settings used for generating the SPID conversion file were the following:

 * Default options on the VCF input tab
-* On the STRUCTURE output tab:
+* On the Structure output tab:
-    * Save more specific fastSTRUCTURE format? -> Yes
+    * Save more specific fastStructure format? -> Yes
     * Specify which data (...) -> SNPs

 The SPID file is included in the repository with the rest of the test data.